AraBlocks/ara-reward-protocol/README.md

 ## Usage

-The expected usage is for an application to implement some combination of its own extensions to the following classes:
+The expected usage is for an application to extend the following classes:

 * Farmer
 * Matcher